 Range increase: it is an essential aspect since it determines if the extender will reach the areas of your home where you need internet.
 If a part of your home is 150 meters from your wireless router, but the extender only produces a 50-meter signal, it will not work for you.
 It would be best if you had a model that is capable of reaching all those areas.
 The higher-end models can produce signals of up to 130 meters, while the lower-range models come as low as 30 meters.

 Mbps and bands: when buying one of these devices, you need to consider the bandwidth (measured in Megabits per second – Mbps) and the types of the band it supports (measured in GHz).
-You should know that WiFi extenders have a speed limit that determines the maximum that the device can reach.
-The limits determined by the quality of the internet you have in your home or office and your router's capacity.
-However, you can count on maximum speed if all conditions are favourable.
+You should know that WiFi extenders have a speed limit that determines the device’s maximum.
+The limits are determined by the internet’s quality in your home or office and your router’s capacity.
+However, you can count on maximum speed if all conditions are favorable.

 - Antennas: they can be internal or external, and they serve to capture and relay the signal from your router to your devices with the internet.
 Generally, these devices have an antenna to receive the call and another to forward it, although some models have up to 3 antennas: 1 to receive and 2 to forward, which gives a more excellent range.